 Corned beef and cabbage is a hearty meal that’s traditionally served on St. Patrick’s Day, but can really be served all year long.
-If you’ve never made it before, this recipe is a great place to start.
-It cooks in the crockpot and is so simple to throw together.
-You can’t mess it up!
+It’s an easy slow cooker meal and that is simple to throw together just like my crockpot beef stew or crock pot Mississippi pot roast

 Once cooked, the beef is extremely tender, flavorful, and delicious!
 It simmers on low all day, giving the meat a wonderfully seasoned and yummy taste.
 If you haven’t tried corned beef, it has a unique and distinct pickled flavor that some love and some don’t.
 It’s definitely worth giving a shot!